sachenl/sachenl.github.io/_posts/2021-11-09-phase_2_project.markdown

 ## Summary

-Our model predicted well the house price on many of the features.
-The Coefficients are like between bedrooms -17734, bathrooms 22333, sqft_living 104, sqft_lot -7, floors 17895, waterfront 140605 , view 30502, condition 20867 , grade 104396, sqft_basement 10 , renovated_10 46690, age_sold 2655,
+The Coefficient of all the features show how each of the feature affect the house price.
+Briefly, for the house size, the sqft_living had value 114.5637 which suggests that increasing 1 sqrt of living area, the house pirce will increase 114 dollars.
+However, the sqft_lot and sqft_basement had negtive correlation to the house price even though the correlation value is very low compare to sqft_living.
+The number is bedrooms had negtive negtive correlation to the house price.
+More bathrooms, floors, views and conditions will increase the house price in general.
+Grade 4-7 decrease the house price and Grade 8-10 increase the house price a lot by around 500000 each level.
+To the zipcode, the house in some area is much higer than others.
+The house price in month March to July is obviously higher than other months.
+If there is what front, the house price will increase by 128000.
+If the house is renovated, the house price can increasing arount 7540.
+If the renovated is within 10 years, the house price can increase around 51400.

-To the buyer, they can estimate the price of the house base on the features of the house.
-To the seller, if they want to sell the house in a better value, they can try to renovate the house and make water front if possible.
-They can also doing something to improve the grade level of the house which can also increase the house value dramaticlly.
+To the buyer, We had our prediction model which can predict the house price and give buyer some suggestion about the price they want.
+However, the predicted house price is higher than the selling price when the price is over 700000.
+To the seller, our model give them some suggestion how to increase the potential selling value.
+For example, they can try to renovate the house and make water front if possible and increas the grade of the house.